iamqiss/Nia/time-server/database/README.md

 ---

-This database schema provides a solid foundation for the SoNet distributed system.
+This database schema provides a solid foundation for the time distributed system.
 Each service has its own isolated data while maintaining the ability to share data through well-defined interfaces and cross-service queries when necessary.